 NC State’s Summer Research Experiences programs introduce students to all aspects of research, foster interest in research at the graduate level, and provide students an insider’s look at NC State University.
 SRE participants engage in several joint activities — Summer Research Program Welcoming Reception, Lab Safety Training, Seminars on How to Make Effective Research Presentations, Seminar on Negotiating the Graduate School Process, Seminar on Financing Graduate Education, Seminar on Research Ethics, Social Events, and Undergraduate Summer Research Symposium.

 Recruiting Events and Other Resources

 The Graduate School will provide recruiting materials to faculty, postdoctoral scholars, staff and students to support college and departmental recruiting efforts.
 Our Graduate Student Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
 The Brochure lists individual programs with contact information, as well as graduate minors and certificate programs.
 Copies are available upon request.

-The 2017 Visit NC State Program will be held from November 12-14, 2017.
-The host site is The Talley Student Union.
+The 2018 Visit NC State Program will be held from December 2-4, 2018.
+The host site will be The Talley Student Union.
 During the program, participants visit with faculty and graduate students in their graduate programs of interest and learn more about the graduate educational environment at NC State.
 Admission into the program is based on academic merit and faculty endorsement.

 Dr. David Shafer, Assistant Dean